-- If an AL for a pollutant set in Section 4.3, Table 6 has been exceeded, the permittee may conduct verification sampling within 5 days of becoming aware of an AL being exceeded.
+- 1. If an AL for a pollutant set in Section 4.3, Table 6, Tables 7.A, 7.B, 7.C has been exceeded, the permittee may conduct verification sampling of the pollutant(s) that exceed their respective AL(s) within 5 days of becoming aware of an AL being exceeded.
 The permittee may use the results of another sample taken between the date of the last sampling event and the date of receiving the result as verification. - 2.
-If verification sampling confirms the AL being exceeded or if the permittee opts not to perform verification sampling, then the permittee shall increase the frequency of monitoring to monthly.
+If verification sampling confirms the AL exceedance or if the permittee opts not to perform verification sampling, then the permittee shall increase the frequency of monitoring of the pollutant(s) that exceed their respective AL(s) to monthly.
 In addition, the permittee shall immediately initiate an investigation of the cause of the AL being exceeded, including inspection of all discharging units and all related pollution control devices, review of any operational and maintenance practices that might have resulted in an unexpected discharge, and hydrologic review of groundwater conditions including upgradient water quality. - 3.
 The permittee shall initiate actions identified in the approved contingency plan referenced in Section 5.0 and specific contingency measures identified in Section 2.6 to resolve any problems identified by the investigation which may have led to an AL being exceeded.
 To implement any other corrective action the permittee shall obtain prior approval from ADEQ according to Section 2.6.6.
-Alternatively, the permittee may submit a technical demonstration, subject to written approval by the Groundwater Section, that although an AL is exceeded, pollutants are not reasonably expected to cause a violation of an AQL.
-The demonstration may propose a revised AL or monitoring frequency for approval in writing by the Groundwater Section. - 4.
-Within 30 days after confirmation of an AL being exceeded, the permittee shall submit the laboratory results to the Groundwater Section along with a summary of the findings of the investigation, the cause of the AL being exceeded, and actions taken to resolve the problem. - Upon review of the submitted report, the Department may amend the permit to require additional monitoring, increased frequency of monitoring, or other actions. - The increased monitoring required as a result of ALs being exceeded may be reduced to the regularly scheduled frequency, if the results of three sequential sampling events demonstrate that no parameters exceed the AL. - 7.
-If the increased monitoring required as a result of an AL exceedance continues for more than six sequential sampling events, the permittee shall submit a second report documenting an investigation of the continued AL exceedance within 30 days of the receipt of laboratory results of the sixth sampling event.
+Alternatively, the permittee may submit a technical demonstration, subject to written approval by the Groundwater Protection Value Stream, that although an AL is exceeded, pollutants are not reasonably expected to cause a violation of an AQL.
+The demonstration may propose a revised AL or monitoring frequency of the pollutant(s) that exceed their respective AL(s), for approval in writing by the Groundwater Protection Value Stream. - 4.
+Within 30 days after confirmation of an AL being exceeded, the permittee shall submit the laboratory results to the Groundwater Protection Value Stream along with a summary of the findings of the investigation, the cause of the AL being exceeded, and actions taken to resolve the problem. - 5.
+Upon review of the submitted report, the Department may amend the permit to require additional monitoring, increased frequency of monitoring, or other actions. - 6.
+The increased monitoring for those pollutant(s) required as a result of ALs being exceeded may be reduced to the regularly scheduled frequency, if the results of three sequential sampling events demonstrate that the parameter(s) does not exceed their respective AL(s). - 7.
+If the increased monitoring required as a result of an AL exceedance for those pollutant(s) continues for more than six sequential sampling events, the permittee shall submit a second report documenting an investigation of the continued AL exceedance within 30 days of the receipt of laboratory results of the sixth sampling event.